Tree and woodland service

 Scottish and Southern Electricity inspect all of their overhead power cables and notify the Council of any proposed tree works affecting Council owned trees.
 The Council is not required to routinely prune trees to clear power cables.
 Members of the public enquiring about trees and overhead power cables should contact SSE.

-The Council is currently producing a Forest plan and strategic environmental assessment covering all areas in Council ownership and management.
+The Council's Forest plan and strategic environmental assessment covers 36 woodland sites in Council ownership and management.